-The length of the registration process will be longer for applicants who are applying for registration based on a combination of academic qualifications and practical experience (i.e. were educated in a discipline other than social work or obtained an unaccredited social work degree, or obtained a social work degree that was evaluated by the Canadian Association of Social Workers (the "CASW") as not being equivalent to at least a Bachelor of social work from a social work program accredited by the Canadian Association for Social Work Education (the "CASWE".).
+The length of the registration process will be longer for applicants who are applying for registration based on a combination of academic qualifications and experience (i.e. were educated in a discipline other than social work or obtained an unaccredited social work degree, or obtained a social work degree that was evaluated by the Canadian Association of Social Workers (the "CASW") as not being equivalent to at least a Bachelor of social work from a social work program accredited by the Canadian Association for Social Work Education (the "CASWE").
 The requirements as set out in the Registration Policy are lengthy and complex.
-Each application is unique.
+Each application is unique and requires detailed review and research.